-A steaming bowl of freshly cooked oats or our tasty overnight oats (picture above) from The Market are the perfect breakfast choices to start your day the right way.
+A steaming bowl of freshly cooked oats or our tasty Overnight Oats (picture above) from The Market or Wicket Bar are the perfect breakfast choices to start your day the right way.
 Whether you top with nuts and seeds, stir in fresh berries, add a dollop of natural yogurt, drizzle over honey or sprinkle with grated coconut – this gluten-free whole grain, while beautifully simple, is endlessly versatile and interesting.

 Oats are high in the soluble fibre beta-glucan that reduces high cholesterol, promotes healthy gut bacteria, makes you feel fuller for longer and boosts defenses of the immune system agains bacteria, viruses, fungi, and parasites.